moodle/devdocs/docs/guides/upgrade/index.md

 ### db/upgrade.php

-The upgrade.php file describes the steps used to migrate the plugin from one version to a newer version.
+The `upgrade.php` file describes the steps used to migrate the plugin from one version to a newer version.
 Moodle only supports the upgrade of plugins. **Plugins can not be downgraded**.

 :::important

-The content of the `upgrade.php` file **must** be created and maintained using the [XMLDB Editor](/general/development/tools/xmldb).
+The database fields definition content of the `upgrade.php` file **must** be created and maintained using the [XMLDB Editor](/general/development/tools/xmldb).

 :::